FedSGT: Exact Federated Unlearning via Sequential Group-based Training: Introduction

 \section{Introduction}

 Federated Learning (FL)~\cite{mcmahan2017communication, li2020federated, zhang2021survey, kairouz2021advances} has emerged as a dominant privacy-preserving machine learning paradigm, enabling multiple data silos to collaboratively train a global model without sharing their local raw data.
 This distributed nature has led to its widespread adoption in privacy-sensitive domains such as finance and healthcare.
 Recently, the increasing stringency of data privacy regulations, such as the GDPR~\cite{voigt2017eu}, has granted users with the \textit{Right to be Forgotten}, mandating the removal of their data contributions from models.
 Merely deleting data from a database is insufficient, as model parameters may still retain ``memories'' of the deleted data.
-Consequently, Machine Unlearning (MU)~\cite{nguyen2025survey, vatter2023evolution} techniques have been developed to efficiently erase the influence of specific data from a trained model.
-Applying this requirement to FL creates the challenging problem of Federated Unlearning (FU), which aims to remove specific clients' data from the global model without compromising performance.
+Consequently, Machine Unlearning (MU)~\cite{nguyen2025survey, kurmanji2024machine, vatter2023evolution, xia2023equitable} techniques have been developed to efficiently erase the influence of specific data from a trained model.
+Applying this requirement to FL creates the challenging problem of Federated Unlearning (FU), which aims to remove specific clients' data from the global model as if it had never been trained on the data.

 Existing MU approaches are broadly categorized into approximate unlearning~\cite{gupta2021adaptive,lin2023erm, zhang2024contrastive}, and exact unlearning~\cite{bourtoule2021machine, chen2022recommendation, yan2022arcane, xia2025edge}.
 Approximate methods modify or fine-tune the model to weaken the impact of the forgotten data, but they typically fail to provide a theoretical guarantee of complete removal, which is unsuitable for applications demanding stringent security and privacy.
 In contrast, exact unlearning ensures that the unlearned model behaves indistinguishable from one retrained from scratch on the remaining data, providing strong verifiability guarantees.